 Understanding Change

-Students live in a changing world.
-Understanding that change is a part of life and that most things change over time (for example, each year their height and weight increases and their feet get longer) is the final component of developing algebraic thinking.
+Students live in a changing world and it is important for them to make these connections (for example, each year their height and weight increases and their feet grow in length).
+Understanding what changes and what remains constant is foundational in developing algebraic thinking.
 Observed changes can be described qualitatively (for example, I am taller than last year; my hair is longer; the bucket filled with water quickly during the storm; it is colder than this morning) and quantitatively (for example, I grew 2 cm this year; the bucket of water filled with 50 ml in 30 minutes; the temperature dropped 6°C in 3 hours).
-Students need to learn to observe and understand changes in patterns.
+Students need to learn to observe and make sense of what can change in a pattern.

-By examining the change from one shape to the next, students observe a pattern rule that helps them predict the shapes in the next terms.
+By examining the change from one shape to the next, students can identify a pattern.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
 21-22.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
 27.

 Relationships Between Terms

 Students continually redefine their mental image of patterns.
 Their representation is often limited by the examples they are presented with or by their personal experiences.
-It is therefore important that teachers present a variety of representations and patterns during activities to facilitate the integration of the concept.
-The key is to develop students' algebraic reasoning by enabling them to justify the extension of a non-numeric or number pattern and by making explicit the relationships that exist between the terms of the pattern.
+It is therefore important that teachers share a variety of representations of patterns and support students in understanding their rules.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
 27.

 In order to extend a pattern, students must recognize the elements of the pattern and determine their order.
 By extending a pattern while justifying their choice, students communicate their understanding of what the pattern rule is; for example, a student may say, "I'm going to be the sailboat because right before me is the balloon, and the pattern is always sailboat, balloon, sailboat, balloon repeating."